rtholmes/conf-data/README.md

 Notes
 -----

 Apps should try to pull the metadata as infrequently as possible. ``IndexVersion.json`` is only 37 bytes and by comparing its time field you will always know if your cached copy is up to date.
+The date can be generated with ``date +%s``.